 Needed for the production of healthy red blood cells.
 Symptoms of deficiency: excessive tiredness, lack of energy, susceptibility to infections, hair loss, insomnia, and restless leg syndrome.
 Include red meat and apples, the best sources of iron but if you don’t eat meat you can get iron from vegetables like spinach, egg and fortified breakfast cereals.

-Vitamin D assists in absorption of calcium.
+Vitamin D assists in the absorption of calcium.
 It is crucial for blood clotting and a healthy immune system.
-Deficiency is seen with increased risk of osteoporosis (brittle bones) gum disease, muscle pain, constipation.
-Incorporate oily fish, egg yolks, fortified foods.
-A change in diet itself is unlikely to provide sufficient Vitamin D and the body can’t make enough in the winter months, which is why experts recommend that everyone over the age of 1year takes a vitamin D supplement during autumn and winter.
+Deficiency is seen with an increased risk of osteoporosis (brittle bones) gum disease, muscle pain, and constipation.
+Incorporate oily fish, egg yolks, and fortified foods.
+A change in the diet itself is unlikely to provide sufficient Vitamin D and the body can’t make enough in the winter months, which is why experts recommend that everyone over the age of 1 year takes a vitamin D supplement during autumn and winter.

 Apart from the manufacture of thyroid hormones which regulate the metabolic rate, iodine is also vital for an infant’s brain development during pregnancy and early life.
 Symptoms of deficiency are tiredness, muscle weakness, breast pain, and unexplained weight gain.
 Anyone who doesn’t consume dairy has a greater risk of deficiency.
 Fresh fish, dairy products, and green leafy vegetables.

-A fibre rich diet helps to keep the digestive system healthy, also helps control blood sugar and cholesterols levels.
+A fibre-rich diet helps to keep the digestive system healthy and also helps control blood sugar and cholesterol levels.
 Symptoms of deficiency: constipation, increased risk of problems like acidity, constipation, and piles.
 It is helpful to eat wholegrain breakfast cereals, beans & pulses, fruit, and vegetables

 Nothing beats a healthy, and well-balanced diet to provide all the nutrients we need.
 But when this isn’t possible, supplements can provide a boost.
 Consult a physician before trying supplements or herbal medicines.